openwebdocs/owd-website/pages/content/reports/2025/index.md

 #### Authentication

-In September 2025, we pivoted to  the next stage of the web security project: Authentication.
+In September 2025, we worked on the next stage of the web security project: Authentication.
 Authentication is probably the most common target for attacks, so it's a core component of the web security project.
 We have been focused on writing documentation for web developers who need to authenticate users on their sites.

 The main part of this work is a series of articles on the four main authentication methods available to web developers.
 In 2025, we published guides to three of these: [passwords](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Passwords), [one-time codes](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/OTP), [federated identity](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Federated_identity), and submitted the fourth guide on [passkeys](https://developer.mozilla.org/en-US/docs/Web/Security/Authentication/Passkeys), which was [merged in January](https://github.com/mdn/content/pull/42338).